List of Shameless (American TV series) characters: Karen Jackson

-In season 2, Karen attends Sex Addicts Anonymous and dates a fellow addict named Jody and eventually marries him, though she continually cheats on him with Lip.
-She becomes pregnant and attempts to sell the baby to a childless couple.
-At the end of season 2, Karen gives birth to a baby with Down syndrome.
+In season 2, she attends Sex Addicts Anonymous and begins dating Jody, a 38-year-old addict in the program, although she continually cheats on him with Lip.
+Lip, now realizing he wants to be exclusive with Karen, attempts to ruin her relationship with Jody.
+Karen tells him to stay away from her after he sends Mandy to seduce Jody while she’s not home, which fails.
+Karen and Jody eventually marry, despite her still being a teenager, and she becomes pregnant.
+Karen, realizing she is disgusted by Jody, breaks up with him.
+Lip believes he is the father of Karen’s baby and goes with her to various adoption agencies.
+At the end of the season, Karen gives birth to a baby with Down syndrome.
 The baby is Asian, indicating that neither Lip nor Jody is the father.
-The couple who planned to adopt the baby back out due to his genetics and Sheila insists on raising him, naming him Hymie.
+The couple who planned to adopt the baby backed out because of his genetic condition.
+Despite Karen having no intention of keeping him throughout her entire pregnancy and having no maternal attachment to him, Sheila insists on raising him and naming him Hymie.
 When Sheila refuses to send the baby away, Karen runs away.